kakavi/metabase/docs/users-guide/custom-questions.md

 **Custom expressions**

 Custom expressions allow you to do simple arithmetic within or between aggregation functions.
 For example, you could do `Average(FieldX) + Sum(FieldY)` or `Max(FieldX - FieldY)`, where `FieldX` and `FieldY` are fields in the currently selected table.
 You can either use your cursor to select suggested functions and fields, or simply start typing and use the autocomplete.
-If you are a Metabase administrator, you can now also use custom aggregation expressions when creating defined common metrics in the Admin Panel.
+If you are a Kenga Analytics administrator, you can now also use custom aggregation expressions when creating defined common metrics in the Admin Panel.

 Currently, you can any of the basic aggregation functions (the same ones that appear in the pick-the-metric-you-want-to-see dropdown), and these basic mathematical operators: `+`, `-`, `*` (multiply), `/` (divide).
 You can also use parentheses to specify the order of operations.